eringee/biodataDuo/README.md

 https://www.pjrc.com/teensy/

+So you will need to also install [Teensyduino](https://www.pjrc.com/teensy/td_download.html) in order to run this program on the board

-But you should be able to run this code on most Arduino ide-friendly microcontrollers
+If you modify the board or code you should be able to run this code on most Arduino-friendly microcontrollers

 See attached diagram for the circuit I used for __GSR__ using the MCP 6002 chip.